 What Is Disinfection?

-Disinfection is the process of destroying or removing microorganisms (germs) from a surface or object.
+Disinfection services is the process of destroying or removing microorganisms (germs) from a surface or object.
 Disinfectants are used in hospitals, offices, schools, and other places where people come into contact with potential pathogens.
 Disinfectants can be water-based or oil-based.

 Guidelines For Disinfecting Your Office Space